 Colouring Books

-Colouring books are a less active creative hobby, which is good for winding down at the end of a long day.
-The simple nature of the task doesn’t require a lot of thought but the movements can easy a twitchy mind and settle any high stress you feel.
+Colouring books are a less active creative hobby, which is good for winding down.
+The simple task can ease a twitchy mind and settle any stress you feel after a long day.

 Also, the completion of the coloured picture makes you feel productive and content as opposed to scrolling online which can leave you feeling unfulfilled.